pandammonium/plugin-readme-parser/readme.txt

 Use the shortcode `[readme_info]` to return one of a number of different pieces of information.
 Use the required parameter `data` to specify what you need; this can be:

-* **download** – Display a download link
+* **download** – Display a link from where the plugin can be downloaded
-* **version** – Output the current version number
+* **version** – Output the latest version number
 * **forum** – Display a link to the forum
 * **wordpress** – Display a link to the plugin in the WordPress.org repository

-For links, you must specify text between the opening and closing shortcodes to link to.
+For links, you must specify text between the opening and closing shortcodes to use as the link text.

 There are four additional parameters: